GeoffAWaddington/CSI30Wiki/FX-Parameter-Mapping-Actions.md

 RotaryA3 FXParam 4 "Release"
 ```

-...as is this (using trailing comments)...
+...as is this method (using trailing comments)...
 ```
 RotaryA1 FXParam 0 //Thresh
 RotaryA2 FXParam 1 // Ratio